iammoonman/cera-roe/bloodrite/README.md

 ## .env

-This project needs three string environment variables.
+This project needs several string environment variables.
 `TOKEN` is a Discord bot token.
+`SECRET` is a Discord OAuth2 client secret.
 `GUILD` is the Discord guild ID from Limited Perspective.
+`CLIENT` is the Discord bot's user ID.
 `MONGO` is the connection string for the Mongo Atlas instance.
 If you don't have this, some dummy data will be loaded.
+`AUTH_SECRET` is the encryption string for the authentication.
+There are also some KV variables for the Vercel KV store.